-Recyclers wishing to work with manufacturers as part of their collection and recycling network must be enrolled with Indiana’s e-waste program.
+Recyclers wishing to work with manufacturers as part of their collection and recycling network must register with Indiana E-Cycle.

-The term recycler includes any recycling program (in Indiana or elsewhere) in which covered electronic devices (CEDs) are recycled from covered entities (households, public schools, and small businesses in Indiana).
+The term recycler includes any recycling program (in Indiana or elsewhere) in which covered electronic devices (CEDs) are recycled from covered entities (households, small businesses, public schools, and charter schools).
 Manufacturers receive incentives for utilizing recycling facilities located in Indiana (10% incentive) and for collecting CEDs in non-metropolitan counties in the Indiana (50% incentive).

-Please review the Indiana Electronic Waste Program Recycler Fact Sheet (available on the IDEM Fact Sheets page) for detailed information about the role of recyclers in the e-waste program.
+Please review the Indiana E-Cycle Recycler Fact Sheet (available on the IDEM Fact Sheets page) for detailed information about the role of recyclers in Indiana E-Cycle.

 Compliance with E-Waste Management Law

-Recyclers must verify that they are in compliance with Indiana’s Electronic Waste Management Law (329 IAC 16).
+Recyclers must verify that they are in compliance with Indiana’s Electronic Waste Management Law (329 IAC 16 [PDF]).
 Compliance with the law includes registration as an electronic waste storage and processing facility or demonstration that the recycler is exempt from registration requirements.